 He was right.

-You can have all the strategies in the world, but if you don’t have the right mental foundation you can mentally breakdown.
+You could have all the strategies in the world, but if you don’t have the right mental foundation you can mentally break down.

 Now, I won’t say I’m the best in the world when it comes to social skills.
 I definitely don’t have all the answers, but I’ve learned some mental strategies that worked REALLY well for me.